getify/eslint-plugin-proper-arrows/README.md

 The main purpose of this rule is to avoid readability harm when using `=>` arrow functions in certain program structure locations.

-Placing `=>` arrow functions in the top-level/global scope has no benefit other than preferred style, and are more proper as regular function declarations.
-Placing `=>` arrow functions on object properties has no benefit other than preferred style, and are more proper as concise object methods.
-Placing arrow functions in `export` statements offers no benefit other than being more concise, and are more proper as exported named function declarations.
+Placing `=>` arrow functions in the top-level/global scope has no benefit other than preferred style; they're more proper as regular function declarations.
+Placing `=>` arrow functions on object properties has no benefit other than preferred style; they're more proper as concise object methods.
+Placing arrow functions in `export` statements offers no benefit other than being more concise; they're more proper as exported named function declarations.

 For example: